AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

        <https://www.twitch.tv/coderefinery/videos>`__ for 7 days.
      * `Archived Q&A <https://hackmd.io/@AaltoSciComp/scicomphpc2023archive>`__

-    * Day 1 info
+    * Day 2 info

-      * **Day 2 preparation:** you really need to make sure you are :doc:`connected to the cluster </triton/tut/connecting>` and review the :doc:`cluster and shell
+      * We mostly went over what is on the schedule.
-        </triton/tut/cluster-shell>` lesson.
-This is the starting
+      * It was a long day with lots of relatively hard stuff.
+We couldn't possibly explain it all.
+We know.
+Our goal was to provide the starting point, and then you can read more and ask for help when needed.
+Don't give up.
-	point of day 2.
+      * **Day 3 preparation:** get comfortable with the things we did today, especially the :doc:`serial jobs </triton/tut/serial>` part.
+We'll go into parallel stuff tomorrow, and this is the starting point of day 3.

 Kickstart is a three × half day course for researchers to get started with high-performance computing (HPC) clusters.